 of land (North Glebe) was acquired in 2009 and the site is

 now almost 40 acres in total.
 The new phase was planted in

 the winter of 2009/10, and was opened to the public for access

-is not renowned for its hills, the newly acquired area does
+is not renowned for its hills, the North Glebe does

-slope gently upwards, and adds a new dimension to the otherwise
+slope gently upwards so adding a new dimension to the landscape.

 Other than the

 hard-standing car park area, access to the glades is via the